Green organics collection for residents

 Did you know?

-The 2019 bin audit found that 43 percent of the kerbside red waste bin contained compostable material, which could've been recovered if placed in the green organics bins.
+The 2022 bin audit found that 38 percent of the kerbside red waste bin contents were compostable materials, which could have been recovered.